 IB Board vs CBSE: Which Board is the right choice for your child?

-Central Board of Secondary Education (CBSE) and International Baccalaureate (IB) both are counted among the most prestigious boards in India.
-CBSE being the national-level education board has a large number of schools as compared to the IB board.
-So, it provides more flexibility for the students whose parents are transferred frequently as they can find CBSE schools in any city in India.
+The Central Board of Secondary Education (CBSE) and the International Baccalaureate (IB) are both counted among the most prestigious boards in India.
+CBSE, being the national-level education board, has a large number of schools compared to the IB board.
+So, it provides more flexibility for the students whose parents are transferred frequently, as they can find CBSE schools in any city in India.

 Students can choose schools with any board since each board’s approach is different in serving students to help them reach their goals.
 Below, we have provided information on the difference between the IB board and CBSE.